tdhelixx/alexandria-dental-health-site/src/services/dental-bridges.md

   - Allows you to eat and speak with confidence
   - Provides a permanent, non-removable solution
   - Matches the color and shape of your natural teeth

-# Treatment Process
 process_steps:
   - title: Initial Consultation & Examination
+    description: >-
-    description: Dr. Mazhari examines your teeth and takes digital impressions to plan your custom bridge design.
+      Dr. Mazhari examines your teeth and takes digital impressions to plan your custom bridge design.
   - title: Tooth Preparation
+    description: >-
-    description: The adjacent teeth are carefully prepared to support the bridge, ensuring a proper fit and natural appearance.
+      The adjacent teeth are carefully prepared to support the bridge, ensuring a proper fit and natural appearance.
   - title: Temporary Bridge Placement
+    description: >-
-    description: A temporary bridge protects your teeth while your permanent bridge is crafted in our dental lab.
+      A temporary bridge protects your teeth while your permanent bridge is crafted in our dental lab.
   - title: Final Bridge Placement
+    description: >-
-    description: Your custom bridge is carefully fitted and bonded in place, restoring your complete smile.
+      Your custom bridge is carefully fitted and bonded in place, restoring your complete smile.

-# Investment Information
 investment:
   primary: $2,400 - $4,800
   financing: Payment plans available with approved credit
+  note: >-
-  note: Final cost depends on the number of teeth being replaced and materials chosen
+    Final cost depends on the number of teeth being replaced and materials chosen

-# FAQ Section
 faq:
   - question: How long do dental bridges last?
+    answer: >-
-    answer: With proper care and regular dental visits, dental bridges typically last 10-15 years or longer.
+      With proper care and regular dental visits, dental bridges typically last 10-15 years or longer.
 Good oral hygiene and avoiding hard foods help extend their lifespan.
   - question: Will my bridge look natural?
+    answer: >-
-    answer: Yes!
+      Yes!
 Dr. Mazhari carefully matches the color, shape, and size of your bridge to blend seamlessly with your natural teeth for a beautiful, natural appearance.
   - question: How do I care for my dental bridge?
+    answer: >-
-    answer: Care for your bridge like your natural teeth with regular brushing and flossing.
+      Care for your bridge like your natural teeth with regular brushing and flossing.
 Special floss threaders help clean under the bridge.
 Regular dental checkups are essential.
   - question: Can I eat normally with a dental bridge?
+    answer: >-
-    answer: Absolutely!
+      Absolutely!
 Once you adjust to your new bridge, you can eat most foods normally.
 Avoid very hard or sticky foods that could damage the bridge.

-# Related Services
 related_services:
   - title: Dental Implants
     url: /dental-implants/